 Few organisations felt this challenge more keenly than IET Connect, an independent charity supporting engineers and their families in the UK and beyond.
 As we learnt, the idea of asking strangers for help is even more unfathomable for people who consider themselves professional problem-solvers.

 Looking at the territory, we could see why so many benevolent funds, particularly in industry, were struggling to pitch themselves.
 In some cases, communications were mawkish and patronising.
-While others overcompensated with a stuffy, overly ‘professional’ tone rather than connect with people on personal level.
+While others overcompensated with a stuffy, overly ‘professional’ tone rather than connect with people on a personal level.
 So when it came to talking to their audiences, they were caught between the roles of corporate service-provider and sentimental saviour.

 When IET Connect came to us, it was eager to shake off any such associations.
 The charity was established in 1890 to serve members of the Institute of Engineering and Technology (the IET).
 By 2018, it’d become so much more than a fund and it was eager to help many more people.
 What’s more, technically it was neither exclusively for engineers nor just for IET members.